IBM/cics-bundle-gradle/README.md

 ## Configure the CICS bundle Gradle plugin
 To use the plugin, you may either:
  * Add the CICS bundle configuration into an existing Gradle Java project, such as a WAR project.
 This will give you a single standalone project containing both the Java application and the CICS bundle configuration.
+The [Multi-part project sample (`gradle-multipart-sample`)](https://github.com/IBM/cics-bundle-gradle/tree/master/samples/gradle-multipart-sample) shows this case.
  * Create a separate Gradle module to contain the CICS bundle configuration.
 This will give you a multi-part project where the CICS bundle configuration is kept separate from the Java application.
+The [Standalone project sample (`gradle-war-sample`)](https://github.com/IBM/cics-bundle-gradle/tree/master/samples/gradle-war-sample) shows this case.

 In either case, configure the Gradle module as follows:

 1. Add the plugin id to your `build.gradle`.